Skip to main content

 How much does it cost to take one (1) course?

-Tuition for one credit in the DBH, IBH, and TIC programs is $400.
+Tuition for one credit in the DBH program and non-degree study is $400.
 Military discounts are available.
 A three (3) credit course would be $1,200 at the standard rate.

 Do I have to pay the full program tuition at the start of the DBH program?

-No, Cummings Graduate Institute works hard to make tuition affordable and accessible for our students.
+No, full program tuition is not due at the start of program enrollment.
+Cummings Graduate Institute works hard to make tuition affordable and accessible for our students.
 Cummings Graduate Institute has developed several payment programs to accommodate all budget types.
-The Cummings Graduate Institute Tuition Payment Programs offer zero-interest payment plans.
+CGI Tuition Payment Programs offer zero-interest payment plans.

 Are scholarship offered for the DBH program?